zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 If you need to use different retry strategies for specific operations, or disable retries for specific operations, you can create a configuration class that allows you to suspend or swap strategies by setting a flag in the **CallContext**.
 The configuration class can use this flag to switch strategies, or disable the strategy you provide and use a default strategy.
 For more information, see [Suspend Execution Strategy](http://msdn.microsoft.com/dn307226#transactions_workarounds) in the page Limitations with Retrying Execution Strategies (EF6 onwards).

 Another technique for using specific retry strategies for individual operations is to create an instance of the required strategy class and supply the desired settings through parameters.
-You then invoke its **ExecuteAsync** 方法。
+You then invoke its **ExecuteAsync** method.

 	var executionStrategy = new SqlAzureExecutionStrategy(5, TimeSpan.FromSeconds(4));
 	var blogs = await executionStrategy.ExecuteAsync(